steffenwoell/steffenwoell.github.io/README.md

 - Jekyll
 - Markdown, HTML, CSS, JavaScript
-- Bootstrap 3
-- jQuery
 - Font Awesome (self-hosted)

-The site does not use analytics, cookies or tracking technologies.
+The site uses cookie-free, privacy-focused GoatCounter analytics and does not use advertising trackers or persistent tracking identifiers.

 ## Project structure